DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.

-   From the research I conducted, I could only find a way to show a 5 minute timeframe using screenboards.
+   From the research I conducted, I could only find a way to show a 5 minute timeframe using screenboards, so that is the strategy I employed.

    ![Screenboard timeframe set to past 5 minutes](/img/screenboard_timeframe_5m.png)